agapebondservant/data-e2e-demo-app/README.md

 - [ ] Kubernetes 1.23+
 - [ ] Maven (supported version)
 - [ ] Project Contour
-- [ ] Environment file (.env)
-* Must create .env file (should be located at project root)
-* Use .env-sample as a guide
+- [ ] Environment file (.env - should be located at project root; use .env-sample as a guide)
-- [ ] Values.yaml files
+- [ ] values.yaml files (must create `deploy/templates/demo-ui/values.yaml` and `deploy/templates/demo-data/values.yaml`; use values-template.yaml as a guide)
-* Must create deploy/templates/demo-ui/values.yaml and deploy/templates/demo-data/values.yaml
-* Use values-template.yaml as a guide
+- [ ] psql client

 2. Prepare manifest files:
 ```